Day 9 – Why Women Are More Vulnerable to Modern Slavery

-There are more women and girls in slavery than there are people in Australia.
+There are more women and girls trapped in slavery worldwide than there are people in Australia.

-There are many issues worldwide that make women more vulnerable to slavery.
-But most of all, modern slavery is a result of power imbalances.
-And gender inequality remains a major power imbalance around the globe.
-This stems from cultural practises, laws and historical gender roles.
+Many issues make women more vulnerable to slavery, but most of all, modern slavery results from a power imbalance.
+Gender inequality remains a significant power imbalance around the globe.
+This stems from cultural practices, laws and historical gender roles.

 Reasons Women and Girls are Vulnerable

-Here are a few reasons that Women and Girls are more Vulnerable to Modern Slavery:
+Here are several reasons that women and girls are more vulnerable to modern slavery:

 - In most countries, fewer girls attend school than boys, leading them to a greater risk of poverty.

-- Many women and girls lack the education and skills needed to find safe employment.
+- Many women and girls do not have access to education and the development of skills to find safe employment.

 - Worldwide laws continue to put women at risk.
-Many countries have laws that prevent women from owning land and assets, travelling freely or working without their husband’s permission.
+Many countries have laws preventing women from owning land and assets, travelling freely or working without their husbands’ permission.

-- In some parts of the world, many young girls are victims of forced marriages in exchange of payment to their family or a cancellation of debt.
+- In some parts of the world, many young girls are victims of forced marriages in exchange for payment to their families or cancellation of debt.

-- It is also important to add that women in marginalised groups such as people with disability, LGBTQIA+, or an ethnic minority experience even further risk of modern slavery.
+- It is also essential to add that women in marginalised groups, such as people with a disability, LGBTQIA+, or ethnic minorities, experience even further risk of modern slavery.

 Vulnerable Women In Australia